 Kristiansand lufthavn (airport) Kjevik is situated 17 kilometres east from the city centre and has good worldwide connections with daily flights.
 SAS, Widerøe and Norwegian have arrivals from Oslo, Bergen, Stavanger and Trondheim.

-There are direct international arrivals to Kristiansand from Copenhagen, Amsterdam, London and Gdansk.
+There are direct international arrivals to Kristiansand from Copenhagen, Amsterdam and Gdansk.
 You will also find four car rental firms based at Kristiansand Airport Kjevik.
 See information about bus and taxi to and from Kristiansand Kjevik Airport.

 Kristiansand turistinformasjon (tourist office) is located at Rådhusgaten 18, at the town square.
 The office provides useful information on what to see and do and where to stay in the city and surrounding area.
 Open all year.